Luljam/Luljam/README.md

 - 👀 I'm interested in system development  for web
 - 🌱 I’m currently learning Asp Net Core MVC, javascript, angular and designer pattern
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: lucianofdebrito@gmail.com

 <!---
 Luljam/Luljam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.